pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-beginner-route/README.md

 Menu after picking up this Carbos:
 - Down 1 teach HM04 Strength to Squirtle over Tackle
-- Up 2 use both Carbos on Nidoking
+- Down 1 use Carbos on Nidoking
 - Slot 3 use the Super Repel
 - Scroll to the bottom of the bag (leave the cursor on Cancel)